-Today, though, I wanted to do something different and I wanted to interview her for something that she does.
+Today, though, I wanted to do something different, and I wanted to interview her for something that she does.
 It’s a passion of hers.
 It involves some pink.
 It involves a lot of makeup, some lipstick, gloss, mascara, and some other makeup terms I’m probably not quite familiar with.

-What I really wanted to do first is just give an intro of how I stumble upon Emily and this passion of hers that she is doing.
-I had been on the News 3 for a few times being interviewed and one of her co-anchors had mentioned to me her Youtube channel.
+What I really wanted to do first is just give an intro of how I stumbled upon Emily and this passion of hers that she is doing.
+I had been on the News 3 a few times being interviewed, and one of her co-anchors had mentioned to me her Youtube channel.

-To actually put a brand new video on there and to have that many people watch it in that short of time span, I knew that she was on to something.
-She had a very strong following, and I was just intrigue to learn more about it.
+To actually put a brand new video on there and to have that many people watch it in that short time span, I knew that she was on to something.
+She had a very strong following, and I was just intrigued to learn more about it.

 How It Began

 Doing other people’s makeup just became one of those things that I started to do.
-Then, slowly I guess I started to realize what a makeup community there is online.
-A lot of that centers around Youtube.
+Then, slowly, I guess I started to realize what a makeup community there is online.
+A lot of that centers around YouTube.
 I started to stumble upon that, and that’s really when I got going.

-JEFF: You had mentioned you watching some Youtube videos of some other makeup artist, and you thought you could do this.
+JEFF: You had mentioned you watching some YouTube videos of some other makeup artist, and you thought you could do this.

-The information stayed with me a little bit more, and I just really took an interest in that, watched a lot of videos before I thought maybe I will try this.
+The information stayed with me a little bit more, and I just really took an interest in that.
+I watched a lot of videos before I thought maybe I would try this.
 I was back in my apartment before we moved here and just got a really cheap little camera.